Inside: Learn strong-willed child characteristics, what they really mean for a child’s future and when to support and encourage them.

 Your child innately has a strong sense of fairness and ethics.
 When it comes to what he believes is right, he will stand strong and as a result, may struggle to take situational context into consideration and be flexible.

-How it will help in the future
+How conviction will help in the future:

-It’s not always easy to stay calm and remember the root of an emotional outburst, but don’t be surprised to see your child standing up to another child bullying others at recess, or working in a social justice profession later on down the road.
+It’s not always easy to stay calm and remember the root of an emotional outburst, but don’t be surprised to see your strong-willed child standing up to another child bullying others at recess, or working in a social justice profession later on down the road.

-How it will help in the future
+How leadership will help in the future:

 While they’ll need extra support with friends and siblings to remember important social skills such as communication and cooperation, a clear idea of the ‘big picture’ comes naturally to them and they very well may turn out to be an entrepreneur or leader in their own community ( school, church, peer group etc).